tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 In this activity, students will train and deploy a binary classification model to predict the credit risk of a person using the [German Credit Risk dataset](https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)) and the SageMaker built-in `Linear Learner` algorithm.

-This activity will require the use of a Amazon SageMaker Studio.
+This activity will require the use of Amazon SageMaker Studio.
 The unsolved notebook will guide students through the process and indicate what the missing code snippets are.

 **Instructions:**